Beşiktaş Stadium: Waveform Stands

-In modern stadiums the height of the stands are generally at the same level.
-Since the construction site of Vodafone Park is narrow and surrounded by roads, the height of the stands decrease specifically at the corners and widen at the edges.
+In modern stadiums, the height of the stands are generally at the same level.
+Since the construction site of Beşiktaş Stadium is narrow and surrounded by roads, the height of the stands decrease specifically at the corners and widen at the edges.
 The varying elevation creates a significant waveform-shape in the stands and gives a traditional look.
 The height of the east stand is lower – which is another design goal imposed by the High Council so as not affect the silhouette of the Bosphorus.

 Elliptical Design

 The design of the majority of modern football stadiums are mostly square, rectangular with rounded corners, or circular.

 Some older stadiums include tartan tracks – especially Olympic stadiums.
 Due to the tartan tracks, these stadiums have elliptical forms like the old İnönü stadium.
-To be faithful to the previous architecture designed in 1939 and coherent with the two remaining historical towers of the old Inönü stadium, Vodafone Park also has an elliptical form, although there is no tartan track inside the stadium.
+To be faithful to the previous architecture designed in 1939 and coherent with the two remaining historical towers of the old Inönü stadium, Beşiktaş Stadium also has an elliptical form, although there is no tartan track inside the stadium.
 The design repeats the same idea of perfect symmetry reached in 1939 by extending the main arc between the two old towers throughout the structure.

 Development

 Environmental Compatibility

 The new stadium project aimed to ensure a low environmental impact via the use of state of the art sustainable technologies.
 The stadium was constructed to reduce energy consumption from non-renewable energy sources by reducing waste and optimizing the resources available.
-The Green Building concept of Vodafone Park ensures environmentally friendly and resource efficient processes at each stage of construction, from site selection and design to construction by using Green Building certified construction materials, to seek the minimum possible impact on the environment.
+The Green Building concept of Beşiktaş Stadium ensures environmentally friendly and resource efficient processes at each stage of construction, from site selection and design to construction by using Green Building certified construction materials, to seek the minimum possible impact on the environment.

 The stadium will produce electricity using solar energy captured through photovoltaic panels capable of producing 500 kVA per year.
 This corresponds to the annual electricity consumption of about 100 average households and a CO2 saving of around 250 tonnes.
 The stadium will store rainwater in cisterns to use later for watering the pitch and other purposes.
 These alternative energy sources are aimed at helping the stadium meet the criteria dictated by the Kyoto protocol by generating multiple results: